doamatto/maatt.fr/content/bucket.md

 - Romain Grosjean (IndyCar driver, ex-F1)
 - Ryan Seaman (ex-Falling in Reverse, iDKHOW)
 - Sam Yang (artist)
+- spill tab (musician)
 - Steve Eynon (Fantom Factory "Boss Man")
   - Had a Zoom call to discuss the Fantom language; would be cool to touch base again
 - Ursula von der Leyen (EU Commission president 2019-20XX)
-- 习近平 (Chinese president 2013-20XX)
+- Xi Jinping (Chinese president 2013-20XX)

 ### Places to Visit
+- Europe
   - Austria
   - Belgium
-- Canada (..again)
-- China
-  - Beijing
-  - Great Wall
-  - Hong Kong SAR
-- France (..again)
+  - France
+  - Germany
   - Iceland
-- Italy (..again)
+  - Italy
-- Japan
   - Luxembourg
   - Monaco
   - Netherlands
+  - Sweden
+  - Switzerland
+  - United Kingdom
+- Americas
+  - Canada
+- Asia
+  - China, People's Republic of
+    - Hong Kong SAR
+    - Republic of China / Taiwan
+  - Japan
   - Philippines
-- ROC / Taiwan
   - South Korea
-- Sweden
-- Switzerland (..again)
-- United Kingdom
+- Antartica

 ### Things to Do
 - [Complete my ideas list](/ideas)
-  - ~~Complete Daniel's ideas list~~
-- Create a music release
 - Publish a short film
 - Start my own mini town
 - Release hardware en masse
 - Learn new languages
   - Chinese
-  - Filipino (Tagalog, as it's known in the states)
-    - Have to take a language to graduate with Honors so this should be easy.
+  - German
   - Swedish
 - Become self-employed
   - Or retired.
 Basically the same thing. /s
 - Learn to skateboard
+- Learn to snowboard
+- Learn to skate
 - Attend the Olympics as a guest
 - Contribute to the research of a major topic
 - Attend a decent university
 - Attend a F1 race
   - And enter the paddock
 - Get a train and a license
-  - Cross from Ireland to Japan
+  - Go from N. Ireland to Japan (somehow)
 - Drive an F1 car
 - Not grow up